 “There’s more attention than ever on Apple,” Schiller told reporters after the event.
 “That’s a great thing.”

 Apple also enhanced the speech-command service Siri, adding features that let users search for sports scores and make dinner reservations by speaking to the smartphone.
 A new application called Passbook gives users one application to store their loyalty gift cards, as well as digital tickets to movies, concerts and sporting events.

 “They have built a juggernaut,” said Matt Murphy, a partner at Kleiner Perkins Caufield & Byers, a venture capital firm that invests in iPhone application companies.
 “This is going to be an absolutely blowout, home-run product.”

 In addition to providing a showcase for new features, yesterday’s event also highlighted Apple’s growing rivalry with Google, the maker of the Android operating system that powers about half the world’s smartphones.
-Apple introduced its own mapping software with turn-by-turn navigation to replace Google and removed Google’s online video service, YouTube, from the batch of applications pre-installed on the iPhone.
+Apple introduced its own mapping software to replace Google and removed Google’s online video service, YouTube, from the batch of applications pre-installed on the iPhone.

 During the event, Apple also announced a new version of its iPod Touch wireless music player.
 The new model has a 4-inch screen to match the iPhone 5 and comes with a 5-megapixel camera and stronger processor for playing games and other applications.

 “When you look at each of these, they are incredible, industry-leading innovations by themselves, but what sets them apart and puts Apple way ahead of the competition is how they work so well together,” said Cook, who was dressed in an untucked black dress shirt, jeans and tennis shoes, before ceding the stage to the Foo Fighters.